leo-editor/leo-editor/README.md

 **The highlights of Leo 5.7**

-- Added Debian package for Leo.
-- pip install leo (After 5.7 final)
+- pip install leo.
 - A web-based Leo Viewer, written by Joe Orr.
+- Added diff-leo-files and diff-and-open-leo-files commands.
-- Outline-oriented diffs for .leo files.
+  These create outline-oriented diffs for .leo files.
 - New reload-settings command.
 - Leo optionally shows user tips on startup.
 - Added a new Tips page to Leo's documentation.
+- A visual widget for editing cvs tables.
 - Spell checking works without pyenchant
 - Improved the console_gui plugin.
 - Added live links from urls in the log pane.